lakshmi-roja-p/Cypress_Automation/README.md

 ### CI/CD Pipeline

 This repository uses GitHub Actions to automatically run tests on each commit.
-The wor